frederic-perez/AmE-dictionary/data/dictionary.md

 __Golden Boot__ _The race for the Golden Boot._
 __golden goose__ _idiom_ :two::hammer: A person, thing, or organization that is or has the potential to earn a lot of money for a long period of time.
 __golden rule__
+__golden ticket__ _idiom_ A person, thing, quality, ability, or accomplishment that provides a reliable opportunity for great financial or personal success.
 __goldfinch__ _n_ :es: jilguero
+__golf widow__ _idiom_ A woman whose husband frequently absents himself from home so as to go and play golf.
 __golliwog__ _n_
 __golly__ _interj_ Used to express mild surprise or wonder.
 Originally a euphemism for God.
 __gomer__ _n_ _slang_ :dart: A first-year Air Force Academy cadet, esp a clumsy trainee [origin uncertain; medical sense said to be an acronym of "get out of my emergency room"] _Gomer Pyle._